Abdullahrahalqahtani/simple-IAM-Policy-Analyzer/README.md

 # simple-IAM-Policy-Analyzer
-a very simple AWS IAM policy analyzer for python 3.8+ code reads policies from both bad.json and good.json and put them in the same list it checks for four things in each policy:
+a very simple AWS IAM policy analyzer for python 3.8+.
+The code reads policies from both bad.json and good.json and put them in the same list and then it checks for four things in each policy:

 1-Resource Wildcard